dmbarbour/glas/docs/GlasCLI.md

 * `--db` - query, watch, or edit persistent data
 * `--rpc` - inspect RPC registries, perhaps issue some RPC calls directly from command line
 * `--app` - debug or manipulate running apps through runtime provided HTTP or RPC APIs
+* `--trust` - tools to manage trust of scripts or app providers, adding, removing, or inspecting roles

 However, it is awkward to provide built-in tooling for application-specific resources, especially in context of '--cmd' and staged applications.
 To mitigate this, we might limit exactly how much choice applications have, e.g. select between three configured database options.